-  If in single view play mode, pressing this button will switch to a 2×2 thumbnail index, press again for a 3×3 index.
-If already magnified pressing this button reduces magnification level.
+If in single-view play mode, pressing this button will switch to a 2×2 thumbnail index; press again for a 3×3 index.
+If already magnified, pressing this button reduces the magnification level.

 Controls on the back of the camera

-The controls on the back of the EOS 5D Mark II are laid up in a manner that is analogous to that of its forerunner, with the exception of the delete button, which has been relocated to the row of buttons that run along the left flank of the camera’s rear.
-The JUMP button has been removed, the INFO button has been moved, and a new button for selecting the picture style has been added in its place (MENU remains top of the bunch).
+The controls on the back of the EOS 5D Mark II are laid up in a manner analogous to that of its forerunner, except the delete button, which has been relocated to the row of buttons that run along the left flank of the camera’s rear.
+In addition, the JUMP button has been removed, the INFO button has been moved, and a new button for selecting the picture style has been added (MENU remains on top of the bunch).

-Alongside the viewfinder is still where you’ll find the “Direct Print” button, which does not yet have the ability to be programmed.
-Next to it is now a little “live view” indicator to indicate the expanded use of the button.
-The newly added AF-ON button may be found at the very top of the thumb grip located on the right side of the camera.
+Alongside the viewfinder is still where you’ll find the “Direct Print” button, which cannot yet be programmed.
+Next to it is a little “live view” indicator to indicate the expanded use of the button.
+The newly added AF-ON button may be found at the very top of the thumb grip on the camera’s right side.

 a mode of shooting